ferrandf/Computational_modelling/README.md

 Figure 14 (K = 10.e-3):

 ![K10em3](https://user-images.githubusercontent.com/32911477/154921576-637a81ba-a5d5-4494-b59f-d3459f20472a.png)

+- D_p (initially at 1.e-8): The D_p parameter changes the diffusion inside the bullet, but from a global point of view this doesn't affect the convection of pollutant through the canister.
+Changing the order of the parameter (D_p = 1.e-5) the plot seems to be the same:

-- B (initially at 1.35): We have already seen the effect of B on the local problem, when the B is greater, the concentration increases significantly on the boundary, but not the mean concentration.
+- B (initially at 1.3514): In the local problem the B is